jeremykendall/php-domain-parser/README.md

 *public suffix* portion is **okinawa.jp**, the *registrable domain* is **pref.okinawa.jp**, and the *subdomain* is **www**.
 You can't regex that.

-PHP Domain Parser is built around:
+PHP Domain Parser is compliant around:

 - accurate Public Suffix List based parsing.
 - accurate Root Zone Database parsing.